 Like Ally, Synchrony does not accept cash deposits.
 Synchrony has a mobile app for mobile check deposits, direct deposit authorization and internal transfers.
 You can also send a personal or cashier’s check or wire funds from a separate bank.
 Synchrony also issues ATM cards for account holders.

-The American Express Personal Savings is great for a simple standalone savings or CD account.
+The American Express® High Yield Savings is great for a simple standalone savings or CD account.
 The bank lacks a full suite of online banking products and doesn’t have physical locations or ATM access.
-However, your funds in a High Yield Savings Account will earn at an APY of 1.45%.
+However, your funds in a High Yield Savings Account will earn at an APY of 4.30%, (rate effective as of September 27, 2023).
 Plus, you don’t need to make a minimum deposit to open the account or maintain a minimum balance to keep the account.

 For those looking for the highest interest rate possible, the High Interest Savings Account from DollarSavingsDirect is the savings account for you.
-At 1.6%, it’s the highest savings account rate we found.
+At 5.00%, it’s on the higher end of savings account rates we found.
 Additionally, there are no monthly fees or minimum deposit requirements.

 This impressive rate doesn’t come without trade-offs, though.
 DollarSavingsDirect is an entirely online bank.
 In fact, it doesn’t even have a mobile app or any ATM access.
 You can only access your savings through external transfers.
 And since the site isn’t as intuitive as other options out there, this may not be the best savings account for the less technologically savvy savers among us.